M. T. Anderson: Writing style

 Anderson is known for challenging his readers, of varying ages, to look at the world in new ways.
-Anderson has also remarked "We write because we can't decipher things the first time around."
+Anderson has also remarked, "We write because we can't decipher things the first time around."
 His novels directed at young adults, such as Thirsty (1997) and Feed (2002), tend to direct their satire at society.
-He's also written children's picture books such as Handel, Who Knew What He Liked, and novels directed toward pre-teen readers such as The Game of Sunken Places.
+He has also written children's picture books such as Handel, Who Knew What He Liked, and novels directed toward pre-teen readers such as The Game of Sunken Places.
 Anderson tends to write with sophisticated wit and storylines, making the point that young people are more intelligent than some might think.
 In response to the question of why he gives so much credit to his young audience, Anderson stated in an interview with Julie Prince: "Our survival as a nation rests upon the willingness of the young to become excited and engaged by new ideas we never considered as adults."

-While he was writing Feed, Anderson took in younger, pop-culture oriented media, such as Seventeen, Maxim, and Teen Vogue.
-He used these media sources to convey an accurate teenage voice, but even more depleted and abbreviated.
+While he was writing Feed, Anderson took in younger, pop-culture-oriented media, such as Seventeen, Maxim, and Teen Vogue.
+He used these media sources to convey an accurate teenage voice, but in a more depleted, abbreviated form.
 He's used this method many times, including reading 18th century novels during his writing of The Astonishing Life of Octavian Nothing.
 A shy person, Anderson has stated that he greatly prefers writing to public speaking.
-As a writer he does not shy from taking on difficult questions and deeper, more mature concepts and themes.
+As a writer, he does not shy from taking on difficult questions and deeper, more mature concepts and themes.
 Unlike many other young-adult writers, Anderson views the characters he creates simply as figures moving and acting on his terms.
 The only exception to this view of his characters has been his main character in The Astonishing Life, Octavian Nothing.

 Anderson faces unique challenges in writing for the young adult market, especially concerning the topics he chooses.
-He has heavily researched the time periods of his novels in order to accurately portray his characters.
+He has heavily researched the time periods of his novels to portray his characters accurately.
 Similarly to Feed, Anderson had to put himself in the shoes of a young person from a different time period when he wrote The Astonishing Life.
 However, this novel challenged him to explore the dialect of a time period that had already happened, rather than a time period that has yet to come.
 Anderson pointed out that he actually tends to dislike his books after he's finished with them, a declaration that has been seen as modest; he feels distanced from the work and is usually eager to move on to another project.
 This is his reasoning behind writing in so many different genres.
-Anderson has also indicated that he hopes to not only continue writing for young adults and children, but also to write for an adult audience in the future.
+Anderson has also indicated that he hopes not only to continue writing for young adults and children, but also to write for an adult audience in the future.